websanco/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/using-the-redirection-tool.md

 1. Click *Update*.

-Once enabled, you can access the 404 URL management tab in the Redirects application.
+Once enabled, you can access the 404 URL management tab in the Redirection application.

 ```{important}
 Enabling or disabling the application does not affect data stored in the database.
 If disabled, you can reenable the feature to access your data at any time.